espruino/BangleApps/apps/1button/README.md

 # The One Button tracker

-A simple widget that turns the `BTN1` of your Bangle.js into a one-button-tracker that can be used right from the clock face.
+A simple widget that turns the `BTN1` of your Bangle.js into a one-button-tracker that can be used right from the clock face and everywhere else.
 Record when you're sneezing, yawning, eating, or whatever you think the button should track for you.

 ![](one-button.GIF)